mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "'A message of great importance'," she said out loud.
 "It must be something else.
 Did you see any papers on this table?"

 "I saw a black lens in the box," I told her.
-"There was a paper tied to it, but I didn't think much of it at the time."
+"There was a lot of writing on it."

 "Show it to me."

 I went over to the box again and pulled out the lens.
-It was also in a darker kelp envelope.
+It was in a darker kelp envelope with an ashwritten table of numbers on the one side.
+The other side was blank.

+"Days and times," said Pomri, "What were they tracking?"

+Her eyes moved to the last known values in the table.
+They were circled and much larger than the others.

+"Something happened recently," she said, "Linyu, put this into the chamber.
+Let's see what Jesse and the others saw."

+I took the lens, consciously feeling its weight to ensure I didn't drop it, and noticed that it was lighter than the others.
+Raising my hands, I prepared to take the big lens out but before I pulled the lever I noticed another one, blue and apparently new, hidden in the darkness further up the cylinder.
+I stared at it, confused.

+"Everything ok?" she asked.

+"It's a strange lens, this black glass.
+Don't you think?"

+"Very strange.
+Never seen it before.
+Must be a custom piece that Jesse had made recently."

+On a gut feeling, I held the black lens up to the light shining on the table, and all of the light disappeared, as expected.

+"This doesn't make sense," I said.

+Pomri moved the envelope closer to read the table again and find some sort of clue and at the corner, a green speck of light appeared where the projector had shone before.

+"Pomri!
+Move the envelope into the light," I said.

+and as she shifted it, the same patterns as before began to emerge in green light, but blurry and hazy.

+"Ah!"
+I said as I turned to reach for the blue lever.
+With a great deal of effort, I flipped it open to reveal an empty chamber and loaded the black glass in.
+Immediately the pattern emerged again.

 <!-- Below is when they leave the observatory-->